 The goal of the 2002 act is to further streamline conveyancing law by removing as many overriding interests (interests which do not have to be registered to bind land) as possible and also to switch from a paper to an electronic register to pave the way for e-Conveyancing.

-- Conveyancing process explained: For Sellers
+- Conveyancing process explained (when selling)

-- Conveyancing process explained: For Buyers
+- Conveyancing process explained (when buying)

 - How much should conveyancing fees cost

 - How to deal with conveyancing complaints & problems

 - Conveyancing searches explained

 - Step by step guide to extending your lease